Talking with Family & Friends

 • Ask if it’s a good time before you start a talk.
 Be clear about why you want to talk, and what you hope will come from it.

-• Try to avoid serious talks when either of you are likely to be tired like the end of the day or following chemotherapy.
+• Try to avoid serious talks when either party is likely to be tired, like at the end of the day or for the patient following chemotherapy.

 • Think about what you want to say ahead of time.
 You may even want to practice.